 The Washington Post reports Buttigieg would finance the plan through a combination of a new universal subsidy program and strengthening Head Start programs.
 Buttigieg says the $700 billion plan would be paid for through reforms to capital gains taxes for the top 1%.

 Amy Klobuchar’s Child Care Workforce and Facilities Act

-In addition to co-sponsoring the CCWFA, Sen. Amy Klobuchar has introduced the Child Care Workforce and Facilities Act.
+In addition to co-sponsoring the CCWFA, former candidate Sen. Amy Klobuchar introduced the Child Care Workforce and Facilities Act.
 In recent years, states like Klobuchar’s home of Minnesota have seen a decline in child care capacity — there are fewer child care slots at facilities, and fewer credentialed providers to staff them.
 The Child Care Workforce and Facilities Act would address this issue head on by funding projects that would increase retention and compensation of quality child care professionals, while also helping child care workers obtain portable, stackable credentials geared toward advancement opportunities.
 Industry experts suggest that both are crucial for building the nation’s care infrastructure: Child care workers need to be trained, but they also need to be compensated for acquiring higher competencies.
 Klobuchar’s act would support human infrastructure by providing grants for states to support the education, training and compensation of child care workers.
 And it would support physical child care infrastructure by funding the construction, renovation or expansion of child care centers in areas facing care shortages.